SitePen/es-ts-need-to-know/README.md

 npm install
 ```

 This application is completely standalone and has no production dependencies.
 The build tools included will compile the AMD application into a Webpack bundle and generate the HTML output.
-The `package.json` file defines a number of scripts which will simplify the tools needed to run this application in its ES5/AMD form and along the transformation to TypeScript.
+The `package.json` file defines several scripts which will simplify the tools needed to run this application in its ES5/AMD form and along the transformation to TypeScript.

 ### Scripts